-KRYSTAL BIOTECH, INC. 2100 Wharton Street, Suite 701 Pittsburgh, Pennsylvania 15203
+KRYSTAL BIOTECH, INC.

+2100 Wharton Street, Suite 701 Pittsburgh, Pennsylvania 15203

-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS To Be Held on May 31, 2018
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS

+To Be Held on May 30, 2019

-NOTICE IS HEREBY GIVEN that the 2018 Annual Meeting of Stockholders (the "Annual Meeting") of Krystal Biotech, Inc. (the "Company") will be held at the offices of Morrison & Foerster LLP, located at 425 Market Street, San Francisco, California 94105, on May 31, 2018, at 10:00 a.m.
+NOTICE IS HEREBY GIVEN that the 2019 Annual Meeting of Stockholders (the "Annual Meeting") of Krystal Biotech, Inc. (the "Company") will be held at the offices of Morrison & Foerster LLP, located at 425 Market Street, San Francisco, California 94105, on May 30, 2019, at 10:00 a.m.
 Pacific Time, for the following purposes:

-- (1) to elect the two Class I director nominees named in the Proxy Statement; - (2) to ratify the appointment of Mayer Hoffman McCann P.C. as our independent registered public accounting firm for our fiscal year ending December 31, 2018; and - (3) to transact such other business as may properly come before the Annual Meeting or any adjournment(s) or postponement(s) of the Annual Meeting.
+(1) to elect the two Class II director nominees named in the Proxy Statement;

+(2) to ratify the appointment of Mayer Hoffman McCann P.C. as our independent registered public accounting firm for our fiscal year ending December 31, 2019; and

+(3) to transact such other business as may properly come before the Annual Meeting or any adjournment(s) or postponement(s) of the Annual Meeting.

 The Proxy Statement accompanying this notice describes each of these items of business in detail.
-The Board of Directors has fixed the close of business on April 9, 2018 as the record date for the determination of stockholders entitled to notice of and to vote at the Annual Meeting and any adjournments or postponements of the Annual Meeting.
-Accordingly, only stockholders of record at the close of business on April 9, 2018 are entitled to notice of, and to vote at, the Annual Meeting and any adjournments of the Annual Meeting and any adjournments of the Annual Meeting.
+The Board of Directors has fixed the close of business on April 2, 2019 as the record date (the "Record Date") for the determination of stockholders entitled to notice of and to vote at the Annual Meeting and any adjournments or postponements of the Annual Meeting.
+Accordingly, only stockholders of record at the close of business on April 2, 2019 are entitled to notice of, and to vote at, the Annual Meeting and any adjournments or postponements of the Annual Meeting and any adjournments or postponements of the Annual Meeting and any adjournments or postponements of the Annual Meeting.